Last updated on December 27, 2022 by Wandering our World

 Now you know you’re allowed to legally wild camp in the Cairngorms, and where to avoid, here’s some of our favourite wild camping spots!

-Some Of Our Favourite Wild Camping Spots in the Cairngorms
+Some Ideas For Wild Camping Spots In The Cairngorms

 While the fun of wild camping is finding your own special spot, here are some of our favourite spots.
 As always, if you are unfamiliar with an area – or it’s your first time visiting – then be careful as peat bogs and other dangers exist.